firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 The following information may be passed in to the constructor:

 - a ``Mesh`` object, which will be used as the base mesh.
 - the desired number of cell layers in the extruded mesh.
+One may also specify layers per column, see below for more information.
 - the ``extrusion_type``, which can be one of the built-in "uniform", "radial" or "radial_hedgehog" -- these are described below -- or "custom".
   If this argument is omitted, the "uniform" extrusion type will be used.